 “Ladies and gentlemen!”

-Sister Hilda’s crackled above the din.
+Sister Hilda’s voice crackled above the din.
 The room quieted immediately.

 The office door opened and the director stepped out.
 He smiled his happy, gentle smile as the dust particles reflected the sunlight.
-Everyone cheered and laughed and eagerly greeted him.
+Everyone cheered, laughed and eagerly greeted him.

-I leaned back against the door, ready for any vigorous attempt at entry.
+I leaned with my back against the door, ready for any vigorous attempt at entry.

 “Always leave them wanting more,” she said cheerfully.
 “That’s what Sister Hilda says.”